Krishnabot/Portfolio_old/README.md

 - Build a personal portfolio site.
 - Use images and backgrounds to enhance the look of the website.
 - Use Animations to enhance the user experience and overall look of website.
+- Learn to deploy github repos using github  page.